|

 Publications 561 and 526. _______________________________________________________ CONFIDENTIALITY

-universities, private and public libraries and museums, the Department of
+private and public libraries and museums, the Department of Defense, private

-Defense, private collectors and/or donors, collegiate athletic associations,
+collectors and/or donors, collegiate athletic associations, law firms, and

-1999, numerous agencies have adopted privacy regulations.
-Such regulations
+Gramm-Leach-Bliley Act of 1999, numerous agencies have adopted privacy

-include “appraising real or personal property.”
-(Quotations are from the
+deemed to include “appraising real or personal property.”
+(Quotations are

-Federal Trade Commission, Privacy of Consumer Financial Information; Final
+from the Federal Trade Commission, Privacy of Consumer Financial Information;